Relativistic Atomic Effects of Dark Matter Electron Scattering: Relativistic Effects

 The non-relativistic phase space ratios for the $s$ sub-shell electrons ($l = 0$) with energy levels $n = 1 \sim 5$ are shown as dashed lines with different colors in the left panel of \gfig{fig:PhaseSpaceRatio_v2}.
 As the recoiled energy $T_r$ increases, all these ratios tend to approach $1$.
 This means the atomic effects become negligible and the bound-electron cross sections go back to the free case \cite{Ge:2021snv}.
 In comparison, the phase space ratios of the corresponding states with $n = 1\sim 5$ and $\kappa = -1$ in the relativistic case, shown as solid lines in various colors, have decreased around $30\% \sim 50\%$ compared to their non-relativistic counterparts.
 This reduction in $K$-factor can be understood from the decrease of the final-state wave function amplitudes shown in \gfig{waveFunctions} and their phase shifts in \gfig{phases}.
+The $K$-factor and the corresponding suppression of the phase space ratio discussed are derived using the scalar-type interaction.
+However, they can also be extended to other interaction types.
+Our analysis indicates that this reduction is driven by changes at the level of wave functions rather than by the analytic expression of the $K$-factor itself.
+Therefore, similar relativistic effects are expected to appear for other types of interactions as well.

 The suppression effect will decrease with $Z_{\rm{eff}}$.
 The right panel of \gfig{fig:PhaseSpaceRatio_v2} shows the dependence of the ratio $\mathcal R(T_r)$ on the effective charge.
 Here, the dashed and solid lines represent the $1s$ and $2s$ sub-shells respectively.
 And the different colors correspond to different $Z_{\rm{eff}}$ values.
 On one hand, the atomic effect caused by the nuclear charge decreases as $Z_{\rm{eff}}$ decreases.
 With a smaller effective charge, one may expect the electron wave function to move closer towards the free electron case and the phase space ratio to approach $1$.
 On the other hand, the decrease in the nuclear charge also reduces the phase difference between the non-relativistic and relativistic final-state wave functions.
 Such feature happens at both the wave function level and the $K$-factor level.

-It was initially found that using the approximated relativistic wave functions significantly increases the atomic factor \cite{Roberts:2015lga,Roberts:2016xfw,Roberts:2016sem}.
-The relativistic effects are later explored through the wave functions solved via random phase approximation \cite{Chen:2016eab} and the full Dirac equation \cite{Bloch:2020uzh,Whittingham:2022wxc}, and found to reduce the scattering cross section.
-Now, the origin of this suppression can become clear from the present analysis.
+Now, the origin of this suppression, which is previously observed numerically in the literature \cite{Chen:2016eab,Bloch:2020uzh,Whittingham:2022wxc}, can become clear from the present analysis.